artstorm/wp-humans-txt/readme.txt

 == Changelog ==

+= Version 0.3 - 16 Apr 2013 =
+ * Adds author link to the html head section.
+ * Adds selection of humans.txt buttons to display in the wp_footer, linking to the humans.txt file.
+ * Adds notification message when settings are updated.

 = Version 0.2 - 11 Apr 2013 =
  * Adds check so WordPress is properly configured for permalink rewrites.